yasczzn/vaccine-andro-app/README.md

 I made this project as a required task for college assignment.
 This project contains android studio project for demonstrating authentication and CRUD user data on mobile vaccine application.
-The application is connected to my Firebase realtime database and i disabled to delete the data from remote platform.
+The application is connected to my Firebase realtime database.

-This project may lack of many uses besides the CRUD function, reviews and suggestions is much expected 🙏
+There also light mode and dark mode options available in this app.

+link to the prototype: https://xd.adobe.com/view/5f61444a-cc26-418d-8ad1-645054df35c8-0a32/

 - yasmin1812